hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 {{< figure src="/images/writing/artistic-style-transfer/neuron.gif" title="An artificial neuron.
 (Reproduced from https://appliedgo.net/perceptron/)">}}

 These neurons can be arranged into layers to form a *neural network* that on the outer layers match the shape of our input and our output.
 For the MNIST dataset that we've been working with, this is a vector of 784 numbers coming in and 10 numbers going out.
 The layer in the middle is called the *hidden layer* since we don't directly access it on the input or the output.
 It can be of arbitrary size, and this is the sort of thing that defines the *architecture of the network*.
-In neural network parlance the network shown below is called a *two layer network* or a *one hidden layer network*.
+In neural network parlance, the network shown below is called a *two layer network* or a *one hidden layer network*.
 (We can have as many of these hidden layers as we need.)

 {{< figure src="/images/writing/artistic-style-transfer/neural-network-1-hidden.svg" title="Stacking neurons into a neural network with one hidden layer." extra-class="add-background" >}}